Azfer-Khan/mellow/README.md

 # Assignment Submission: Mood Journal & Conversational Memory

+## What I Built
-For this technical challenge, I implemented a Mood Journal feature and a conversational memory system in MellowMind.
-The Mood Journal allows users to log their daily moods and reflections, view recent entries, and develop self-awareness—all within a minimal, user-friendly UI.
-The chat system now includes short-term memory, passing the last five conversation turns to the AI microservice for more context-aware, empathetic responses.
+I implemented a Mood Journal feature and a conversational memory system for the MellowMind AI therapy app.
+The Mood Journal enables users to log their daily moods and reflections, view recent entries, and build self-awareness—all within a minimal, comforting UI.
+The chat system now includes short-term memory, passing the last five conversation turns to the AI microservice, resulting in more context-aware and empathetic responses.

+## Why I Chose This Approach
-I chose these features because journaling is a proven tool for mental health, and conversational memory is essential for supportive, human-like AI interactions.
-Together, they make the app more engaging and helpful for users seeking comfort or self-reflection.
+I chose this direction because journaling is a proven, evidence-based tool for mental health, and conversational memory is essential for creating supportive, human-like AI interactions.
+By focusing on these two features, I aimed to deliver immediate user value while demonstrating thoughtful product sense and clean, modular engineering.
+This approach also lays a strong foundation for future personalization and deeper engagement.

-Future extensions could include mood analytics and visualizations, secure cloud sync, deeper AI memory, emotion classification, and integration with professional support resources.

----
+## Future Extensions
+This work can be extended in several impactful ways:
+1. Adding mood analytics and visualizations to help users track trends and progress over time.
+2. Enabling secure cloud sync and multi-device support for persistent, portable journaling.
+3. Expanding the AI’s memory window and integrating retrieval-augmented generation (RAG) for richer, more informed conversations.
+4. Incorporating emotion classification to further personalize the chatbot’s tone and suggestions.
+5. Integrating with professional support resources or providing crisis intervention pathways for users in need.

 # MellowMind.ai